oscarbrorsjoberg/howtocuda/info.md

 1. \_\_threadfence()
 	Is used to mitigate a problem.
-	The porblem is that there is no guratee that a block will know that another block writes to something to global memory.
+	The porblem is that there is no guratee that a block will know that another block writes to something in global memory.
 	There is no guarantee for the order of writing to global memory outside of a block.